-- Rookie Blue season 2 has Luke cheat on Andy with Jo, his ex who transfers to the 15th Division in the first episode.
+- Season 2 has Luke cheat on Andy with Jo, his ex who transfers to the 15th Division in the first episode.

 - The first season of The West Wing had PR specialist Mandy Hampton, who had apparently had an extremely non-amicable breakup with Josh.
 Their work relationship was not exactly smooth.

 - Also Toby's sporadic interactions with his ex-wife, Congresswoman Andi Wyatt.